facebookresearch/NSVF/README.md

 This code is largely following the structure of [fairseq-py](https://github.com/pytorch/fairseq) where we implemented custom modules for supporting neural rendering.

 We have tested the following system:
-* Python version >= 3.6
+* Python >= 3.6
 * PyTorch 1.4.0
 * Nvidia GPU (Tesla V100 32GB) CUDA 10.1

-We only support GPU learning and inference.
+We only support GPU learning and rendering.

 To install, first clone this repo and install all dependencies by
 ```bash